 How did Lora DiCarlo’s disruptive devices open a much bigger discussion aboutt sexual health and wellness?

-We set out to find out from Lora herself, in a conversation that feels long overdue, candid and most importantly, eye-opening.
+We set out to find out from Lora herself, in a conversation that feels long overdue, candid, and most importantly, eye-opening.

-In the video above, you’ll not just find out how the Osé product works or how the latest devices fit their series, but how you start a company, how important research is and why user feedback is paramount for the success of your business.
+In the video above, you’ll not just find out how the Osé product works or how the latest devices fit their series, but how to start a company, how important research is and why user feedback is paramount for the success of your business.

 Suffice to say, Lora DiCarlo’s own curiosity led her to where she is today.
-While searching to replicate a partner-induced blended orgasm, she realized the technology of a vibrator hadn’t changed in 80 years!
+While searching to replicate a partner-induced blended orgasm, she realized that the technology of a vibrator hadn’t changed in 80 years!
 To innovate in this field, she’d have to start from scratch and get help.

 [Until Ose,] vibrator tech hadn’t changed in 80 years